"I waded out into the lake to pick you

 whiter than white; buttery centers, pushing

 through the refuse the yard guy left after he

-How I deplored the ugly circles spoiling the skin
+How I deplored the ugly dredge left in his wake,

 Then, serendipity! the gift the giftie gie us--

-up through the rude refuse like a water goddess,
+up through the rude refuse like water sprites,

 masses of lilies brought their ravishing beauty,

 at nightfall.
 Closure.
 Rhythmic initiation of

 the life cycle.
 Moments from a Monet print.